llj0824/readable-transcript-chrome-extension/readme.md

 ## Usage

 1. Open the extension popup.
-2. Input your transcript in the provided textarea.
+2. Choose to either:
+    - **Automatically Retrieve Transcript:** Select a YouTube video to fetch its transcript automatically.
+    - **Manually Upload Transcript:** Upload your own transcript file.
-3. Select the desired LLM model.
+3. View the professionally copyedited transcript segments.
-4. Process the transcript segment to view the summarized output.
+4. (Optional) Manage and process transcripts using integrated LLM tools for further analysis.

 ## Configuration

 - **API Keys:** Enter your OpenAI and Anthropic API keys in the designated fields and save them.
-- **Model Selection:** Choose from available LLM models to process your transcript.
+- **Model Selection:** Choose from available LLM models to enhance or analyze your transcripts.

 ## Contributing